KingIdee/guest-writer/articles/2019-12-07-building-and-securing-mobx-apps-with-auth0.markdown

 - Actions: These are functions that modify state.
 Typically, you will use actions for functions that modify observables.
 There are represented with the `@action` decorator.
 - Reactions: MobX reactions are similar to computed values.
 But instead of producing a new value, a reaction simply triggers a side effect (side operation).
 There are three types of reaction functions - `when`, `autorun`, and `reaction`.

-MobX is not just a React library, it is also compatible with other JavaScript libraries and frameworks that power the frontend of web apps.
+MobX is not just a React library; it is also compatible with other JavaScript libraries and frameworks that power the frontend of web apps.
 If you are a little short in the knowledge of MobX, you can make do with this [resource](https://auth0.com/blog/managing-the-state-of-react-apps-with-mobx/) and the official [docs](https://mobx.js.org/README.html).

 ## What You Will Build

 In this tutorial, you will build a shopping cart.
-This is a common functionality you see in e-commerce apps where a user can add and subtract items to and fro a cart.
+This is a common functionality you see in e-commerce apps where a user can add and subtract items to and from a cart.
 Implementing a cart involves keeping track of products a user wishes to buy, their respective quantities and prices.
 You will use MobX to store and manage the cart data in the app.
 The app will also need users to log in to access the shopping cart and that’s where Auth0 will come in.
 You will use Auth0 to handle authentication in the app.
 You can find the entire code used in this article on this [repo](https://github.com/KingIdee/auth0-mobx-shopping-cart).

 ## Scaffolding Your React App